melissamonk-NOAA/Vermilion_2021/doc/north.md

 During the 1990-1992 statewide hiatus in sampling, the definitions of these two subregions changed.
-Specifically, San Luis Obispo (SLO) County was included in the southern region prior to the hiatus (i.e. 1980-1989) [@Witzig1992; @Karpov1995], but moved to the northern subregion starting in 1993 ().
-In order to create a definition of spatial strata that is consistent and comparable over time, and one that is consistently divided near Point Conception, the STAT examined catch estimates from a separate study (Albin et al. 1993) that used a finer spatial resolution in the northern subregion (including SLO County).
-Over the period 1981-1986, the amount of vermilion rockfish landed in SLO County was found to be roughly equal to the amount of vermilion rockfish landed in all California counties north of SLO County (Table X).
+Specifically, San Luis Obispo (SLO) County was included in the southern region prior to the hiatus (i.e. 1980-1989) [@Witzig1992; @Karpov1995], but moved to the northern subregion starting in 1993.
+In order to create a definition of spatial strata that is consistent and comparable over time, and one that is consistently divided near Point Conception, the STAT examined catch estimates from a separate study [@Albin1993] that used a finer spatial resolution in the northern subregion (including SLO County).
+Over the period 1981-1986, the amount of vermilion rockfish landed in SLO County was found to be roughly equal to the amount of vermilion rockfish landed in all California counties north of SLO County (Table frog EJ).
 Therefore, to approximate catches north and south of Point Conception from 1980-1989, the STAT reduced the ‘southern’ subregion annual catch (which included SLO County) from 1980-1989 by an amount equal to the northern subregion catch during the same period, and doubled the